jmbussat/WS2812_ESP8266/README.md

 The Javascript code returns the R, G, B components via a form-based interface.
 I initially started with three sliders to directly control the RGB components but I didn't like the look of it.

+A web search lead me to an image in Wikimedia Commons [https://commons.wikimedia.org/wiki/File:RGB_color_wheel_360.svg](https://commons.wikimedia.org/wiki/File:RGB_color_wheel_360.svg).
+This is the work of László Németh and much closer to what I had in mind.

 The RGB components are read by the server side code and directly converted into integers that are fed to the WS2812.

 I developped the Javascript code separately from the ESP code.
 You can find it in the file *colorwheel.html*.